SKFrozenCloud/baji/infracost-terraform-tutorial/step1.md

 ### Step 1: Setup Terraform project

-In this step, we will initialize and prepare a simple Terraform project that provisions an AWS S3 bucket.
+In this step, we will initialize and prepare a simple Terraform project that provisions an AWS EC2 Server.

 1. Navigate to the `terraform` directory: `cd terraform`

-2. Paste the following terraform infrastructure code:
+2. Create the file `main.tf` and paste the following terraform infrastructure code into it:

 ```terraform
 provider "aws" {